puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 -   factsignore (.svn CVS): What files to ignore when pulling down facts.

-**Note: The approach described here for factsync is now deprecated and replaced by the plugin approach described in the [Plugins In Modules](/guides/plugins_in_modules.html) page.**
+Remember the approach described above for `factsync` is now deprecated and replaced by the plugin approach described in the [Plugins In Modules](/guides/plugins_in_modules.html) page.